 The best way to protect both partners’ legal rights is by drawing up and signing a cohabitation agreement, which is legally binding and recognised in the courts.
 It comes in handy should the couple decide to end the relationship.

 Essentially, it is a written agreement used by an unmarried couple who are in a loving, long-term relationship.
-This agreement protects their rights and sets out their obligations; it also regulates their living arrangements and various aspects such as their living expenses, property, maintenance etc.
+This agreement protects both partner’s rights and sets out their obligations; it also regulates their living arrangements and various aspects such as their living expenses, property, maintenance etc.

 Another important document to consider is a Will.
-Because cohabiting partners have no automatic legal right to inherit from the other and no right to spousal maintenance should one partner die, it’s vital to protect each other by drawing up a valid Will.
+Because cohabiting partners have no automatic legal right to inherit from the other and no right to spousal maintenance should one partner die, it’s vital to draw up a valid Will.

 Legal tip: this is also helpful for those in polyamorous relationships.